How the Agile Mindset Benefits Knowledge Services – Q&A Part I

 Knowledge Services: When did the idea to adopt the Agile mindset begin for Knowledge Services?

 Dave Stenger: Agile had been in use in the software industry for several years before we began our journey, but as a leader, you’re always looking for ways to improve.
 I had read a lot about Agile and talked to several of my counterparts in other organizations and decided we should take a run at it.
-I’ve made a career as a change agent, and I commonly start by practicing—doing a pretend run based on what you’ve studied to date.
+I’ve made a career as a change agent, and I commonly start by practicing — doing a pretend run based on what you’ve studied to date.

 That Agile practice run let our team really try it out, make mistakes, but ultimately gain an understanding of what you didn’t know.
 When we made the investment to educate and formally implement Agile, we knew some of the roadblocks we would likely face and were better prepared to ask the right questions.
 It was intended to be about a 6-month practice run, but it was probably a year before we brought formal training in, which started with the leadership team and then focused on the development team.
-Agile has now expanded into Information Technology, Cyber Security, and even to one of our Sales and Account Management areas.
+Agile has now expanded into information technology, cybersecurity, and even to one of our sales and account management areas.

 KS: How would you define Agile for people outside tech?